sashkoristov/AFCL/README.md

 ## Base functions

 A base function represents a computational or data processing task.
 The name of a function serves as a unique identifier.
 Functions are described by type - *Function Types* (FTs) which are abstract descriptions of their corresponding *function implementations* (FIs).
 An FI represents an actual implementation of an FT.
 The FIs of the same function type are semantically equivalent, but may expose different performance or cost behavior or may be implemented with different programming languages, etc. FTs shield implementation details from the FC developer.
-The selection of a specific FI for an FT is done by an underlying runtime system.

 Finally, a single FI may be deployed on mulitple regions of a single FaaS system or assigned with different RAM memory.
-We are using the term *function deployment* (*FD*) for each deployment of a single function implementations.
+We are using the term *function deployment* (*FD*) for each deployment of a single function implementation.

 This means that one FT may have multiple FIs, each of which may have multiple FDs.

+The selection of a specific FD for an FT is done by an underlying runtime system *xAFLC*.

 ````yaml